 Shortly after earning my way to 3rd mate, I came into possession of a 1933 British Husun Sextant, very valuable, very accurate.
 I did not sell it, I passed it on.
 Like the discipline itself, both can not be measured in monetary terms or efficiency terms.
 Both I feel have spiritual value.
 That is why sailors will always have a yearning to learn the discipline.
 That is why I am passing this information on to you.
 Unlike from books you will learn this application...
 If you follow along what the Captain tells you to do (LOL)...Have fun ! ...that is an order.

 Completing another long voyage, engaging my capacity as a graduate Naval Architect, I worked out all the Stability and Trim problems in the Coast Guard data bank in order to help one pass the appropriate tests.
 I'm also a professional boat designer, a Florida office six years, I posted another old link, a perspective on upwind sailing.

-These lectures were done over 15 years ago.
+These lectures were done some over 20 years ago.
 I re-posted them, having been told they are still very relevant for passing CG exams and that it would be a shame for them to go to waste on an old CD disk.